ststolz/Peer-Grading-Tool/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-# Literature

-Topping, K., 1998.
-Peer assessment between students in colleges and universities.
-Review of educational Research 68, 249–276.